PAHW Government Housing and Lease Renewal in Kuwait

 What is this right?

-• If neither party gives notice, the lease automatically renews on the same terms for a similar period.
+• For all tenants (citizen and expatriate): if neither party gives notice, the lease automatically renews on the same terms.

-• During renewal, the same rent and conditions continue unless both parties agree to changes.
+• During renewal, the same rent and conditions continue unless both parties agree to changes in writing.

 When does it apply?

-• Your lease is about to expire and you want to continue living there.
+• Your lease is about to expire and you want to continue living in the property.

-• Your landlord wants to change the lease terms at renewal time.
+• Your landlord wants to change lease terms at renewal time.

 • Check your contract for the renewal clause and notice requirements.